Emotional wellbeing support for transition

 The lesson plans, discussion points and ideas for KS1/KS2 and KS3/KS4 contained in this section have been designed for class or form teachers to support their pupils to return to the demands of the school day.
 Primary schools could deliver the support at any time during the school day and secondary schools could use these resources during Form Time.
 These resources promote and encourage a wellbeing approach and support schools to offer nurturing experiences both inside and outside of the classroom.

 It is important to remember that the lessons offered are not in any sequential order or have any time limit.
 One lesson or idea may take you four or five lessons over a week as you develop your understanding of pupils’ needs, and another resource may simply take 30 minutes.
-You could also repeat some lessons which will certainly help if some pupils return before or after others.
+You could also repeat some lessons.
 Lessons should be completely pupil centred.

 Emotional wellbeing tips for the classroom videos